All Episodes

 They have problems with Christians, with people who call themselves Christians.

-And the thing that has happened in the black community in particular is that black people have been led astray in too many cases by Christian pastors.
+And the thing that has happened in the black community in particular is that black people have been led astray in too many cases by Christian pastors, black Christian pastors, who promised them that the person they should vote for would help them.

 But that only led them to more bondage.

-That has been the problem in the most segregated era, uh, time in American history or in America on Sunday mornings.
+That has been the problem in the most segregated era, time in American history or in America on Sunday mornings.

 And that is the church.

-God made all of us who are here on this earth to dwell upon it, where he determined where we would live our lives.
+The church stand up, the church speak up and understand that from one blood, God made all of us who are here on this earth to dwell upon it, where he determined where we would live our lives.

-I think that's where it's gonna happen.
+I think that's where it's going to happen.

-Reverend, I'm I'm I'm deputizing you.
+Reverend, I'm deputizing you.

 You can lead the effort.

-Uh always love having you both on.
+Always love having you both on.

-Horace Cooper, thank you, my friend.
+Horace Cooper, thank you, my friend, Reverend C.L.
+Bryan.

-Reverend C. L. Bryant, thank you, my friend.
+Thank you, my friend.

 And I'm Carol Markowitz.